 While common day tools such as Facebook and YouTube are a great blessing, they should be used with caution as they are also often modes of sin (1 John 2:16).
 Any good thing can become an agent for sin (2 Timothy 3:1-5; Isaiah 5:20; 2 Timothy 4:3-4).
 So, we need to be careful how we use these avenues.
-The Bible teaches “Test everything.
+The Bible teaches, “Test everything.
 Hold on to the good.
 Avoid every kind of evil” (1 Thessalonians 5:21-22).
-Not everyone on the Internet has pure motives, therefore, Christians should use safety precautions and utilize the privacy settings.
+Not everyone on the Internet has pure motives, therefore, Christians should use safety precautions and be selective in what they view.

 In His service,